Emmy Rossum defends playing 27-year-old Tom Holland’s mother

-Emmy Rossum, 36, defends playing 27-year-old Tom Holland’s mum in The Crowded Room
+Emmy Rossum, 36, defends playing 27-year-old Tom Holland’s mother in The Crowded Room

 Actor is just nine years older than the Spider-Man star